List of captive orcas: Morgan

 Morgan was rescued from the Wadden Sea on 23 June 2010.
 The estimated 1.5 year-old orca was alone, malnourished and underweight.
 She was transferred to Dolfinarium Harderwijk where she was taken care of for several months.
-After it became clear she couldn't be released into the wild, the Dolfinarium searched for another facility to take care of her, because their basins were too small.
+After it became clear she could not be released into the wild, the Dolfinarium searched for another facility to take care of her, because their basins were too small.
 Morgan moved to Loro Parque on 29 November 2011 where she met five other killer whales Tekoa, Keto, Kohana, Skyla and Adán.
-Upon her arrival, Morgan was first introduced to Adán, a year old male killer whale at the park, and to a young female killer whale named Skyla.
+Upon her arrival, Morgan was first introduced to Adán, a year-old male killer whale at the park, and to a young female killer whale named Skyla.
 Since her arrival, Morgan has gotten along very well with Adán and the two remain closely bonded to each other.
 Morgan was later introduced to the rest of the pod; Kohana, the matriarch of the Loro Parque pod, Keto and Tekoa.

 In 2012, Loro Parque announced there was a good possibility that Morgan is partially deaf.
 In December 2017, Loro Parque announced Morgan was pregnant with her first calf.
 She gave birth to the calf, named Ula, on 22 September 2018.
 Ula died on 10 August 2021.

 Kohana died due to infectious endocarditis associated with a heart defect, which was referred to in the necropsy as "cardiac malformation" on 14 September 2022.

 On 11 February 2025, (three months after Keto had died) Loro Parque announced that Morgan was pregnant with her second calf and due to give birth soon.
 During her pregnancy, Morgan gained nearly 1,000 pounds (~450 kilograms) and became quite affectionate.
-It’s unknown who the father is, as it could be Tekoa, Adán, or even Keto.
-The calf was born on 31 March 2025 at 5:26 AM.
+It is unknown who the father is, as it could be Tekoa, Adán, or even Keto.
+The calf was born on 31 March 2025 at 5:26 a.m.
 The birth was reportedly very quick and, despite being a head-first birth, the calf appeared active.
-On 3 April, Loro Parque announced that Morgan’s baby is a male.
+On 3 April, Loro Parque announced that Morgan's baby is a male.
 On 23 April, they announced that his name would be Teno.

 Naja/Naya

 Naja, also known as Naya, Juliet, and Malishka, is a Russian transient orca born in c.
-2010 She was captured in 2014 and currently resides at the Moskvarium, an aquarium within the Exhibition of Achievements of National Economy.
+2010.
+She was captured in 2014 and currently resides at the Moskvarium, an aquarium within the Exhibition of Achievements of National Economy.
 In 2019, footage of Juliet beaching during a performance at the Moskvarium whilst staff took no attempt to assist her went viral, leading to an outcry from activists for a ban on orca captivity and breeding.
 It was announced that Naja was pregnant with her first calf in 2023, which came after the deaths of both her pod mates, Narnia and Nord, earlier that year.
 On 29 December 2023, Naja gave birth to a daughter.
 But her daughter died on 26 January 2024 due to cardiac malfunction at 29 days old.